top-on/model-interaction-taxonomy/typology.md

 ## Criteria of interface comparison
 Comparing existing interfaces is structured by the following binary design properties:

-1. Do working examples exist?
+1. Is data for improvement generated?
-2. Is data for improvement generated?
+2. is user addressed actively?
-3. Is user addressed?
+3. Required skillful user?
-4. Required skillful user?
+4. Detailed insights?
-5. Detailed insight?
+5. Does deployment require webserver?
-6. Does deployment require webserver?
+6. Do working examples exist?

 ## Review of interfaces with predictive models